 Enable Code Manager

-puppet_enterprise::profile::masterclass in the PE Master node group.
+In the console, in the PE Master node group, set

-Run Puppet on your master and all
+Run Puppet on your primary server and all

-2015-11-20 08:14:38,308 ERROR [clojure-agent-send-off-pool-0] [p.e.s.f.file-sync-client-core] File sync failure: Unable to get latest-commits from server (https://master.example.com:8140/file-sync/v1/latest-commits). java.net.ConnectException: Connection refused
+2015-11-20 08:14:38,308 ERROR [clojure-agent-send-off-pool-0] [p.e.s.f.file-sync-client-core] File sync failure: Unable to get latest-commits from server (https://primary.example.com:8140/file-sync/v1/latest-commits). java.net.ConnectException: Connection refused

 Set up authentication for Code Manager